First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Introduction and main results

 where $-\infty<a<b<\infty$ are two absorbing points, $x(t)$ is the position of the particle, $\mu\in\mathbb R$ is the drift, $v>0$ is the absolute value of the internal velocity when the particle is in the running state, $v\sigma(t)$ is the internal velocity, and $\sigma(t)$ is the telegraphic noise that switches between three values: $-1,0,1$ according to the following process: \begin{itemize} \item If $\sigma(t)=0$, the particle is tumbling, and the remaining tumble time follows the exponential distribution with parameter $\varphi>0$; once the tumble is finished, at time $t'$ say, then $\sigma(t')$ is drawn uniformly from $\{-1,+1\}$; \item If $\sigma(t)=1$ or $-1$, the particle is running, and the remaining run time follows the exponential distribution with parameter $\gamma>0$; once the run is finished, at time $t'$ say, then $\sigma(t')=0$; \item All the run times and tumble times are independent. \end{itemize} Note that in this model, the drift term $\mu$ is always present, in both running and tumbling states, so that the possible values of the total velocity of the particle are $\mu-v,\mu$ and $\mu+v$.
 We will assume that the drift is subcritical, meaning

 so that the particle can run in both directions.
-We also exclude the free case $\mu=0$, for which the the mean-first-passage time at the origin is infinite, and the survival probability has been calculated exactly in any dimension \cite{mori2020universal}.\\
+We also exclude the free case $\mu=0$, for which the the mean-first-passage time at $a$ is infinite, and the survival probability has been calculated exactly in any dimension \cite{mori2020universal}.\\

 If $\sigma(t)$ switches only between two values $1,-1$ (i.e. it always changes from $1$ to $-1$ and from $-1$ to $1$) and $b=\infty$, then the tumbling is instantaneous and this is the model considered in \cite{lopez2014asymmetric}.
 In \cite{gueneau2024relating}, the authors considered the movement in a finite interval with two absorbing end points, with $\sigma(t)$ switching between $1,-1$ and the drift term replaced by $F(x(t))$ which is a function of the location $x(t)$ of the particle.
 In the model \eqref{mainmodel}, during two consecutive runs, note that the internal velocity states of the particle are identical with probability $1/2$ (whereas in the process with instantaneous tumbling, they are identical with probability zero).
-Hence, in the limit of large rate $\varphi\to\infty$, the process is equivalent to the one with two values $1,-1$ for $\sigma(t)$ with rate $\gamma / 2$ (this results from the so-called Poisson thinning).
-The two main quantities of interest are (given the initial position $x(0)$ of the particle in the interval $I$, and the internal velocity state at the beginning of the process):\\ \begin{enumerate} \item the exit probability through $a$, denoted by $\mathcal{E}_a(x(0),\sigma(0);I,\varphi)$,\\ \item the mean exit time through $a$, given that the particle exits the system through $a$, denoted by $\mathcal{T}_a(x(0),\sigma(0);I,\varphi)$. \end{enumerate}
+Hence, in the limit of zero mean duration of tumbles (meaning $\varphi\to\infty$), the process is equivalent to the one with two values $1,-1$ for $\sigma(t)$ with rate $\gamma / 2$ (this results from the so-called Poisson thinning).
+The initial state of the system consists of the initial position $x(0)$ of the particle in the interval and the internal velocity state $\sigma(0)$ at the beginning of the process.
+The coordinate $x(0)$ is in an interval $I$, which can be either a closed interval denoted by $[a,b]$, or the half-line denoted by $[a,\infty[$.
+The two main quantities of interest are:\\ \begin{enumerate} \item the exit probability through $a$, denoted by $\mathcal{E}_a(x(0),\sigma(0);I,\varphi)$,\\ \item the mean exit time through $a$, given that the particle exits the system through $a$, denoted by $\mathcal{T}_a(x(0),\sigma(0);I,\varphi)$. \end{enumerate}